 The regulations regarding pool barriers differ by municipality and are subject to change.
 However, a partnership between the International Code Council (ICC) and the Association of Pool & Spa Professionals (APSP) developed a set of swimming pool-related building codes called the International Swimming Pool and Spa Code (ISPSC) that many municipalities, and entire states in some cases, are adopting.

 There are two versions of the code.
 The 2012 version allows an automatic pool cover in lieu of a fence for inground spas only.
 The 2015 version allows for an auto cover in lieu of a fence for all inground pools and spas.
 As an example of how the code is being adopted, here are the states that have put it into effect as of April 2019 (always check with your state or municipality for the latest information):

 - South Carolina

 While we can’t advise you on the laws affecting your swimming pool, we can tell you all about pool automatic safety covers.
-The independent Latham dealer in your area would be happy to talk with you about your needs and how our covers and other products can help you meet them.
+The independent Latham Independent Builder in your area would be happy to talk with you about your needs and how our covers and other products can help you meet them.